peter-mouland/web-caddy/README.md

 1. Create a repository on github
 2. `component new`
-3. Run `gulp serve` in your component's directory, stick a fork in it - you're done.
+3. Run `component serve` in your component's directory, stick a fork in it - you're done.

 Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.